miguellpcs/miguellpcs/README.md

 - My name is Miguel Cruz, I'm 23 years old.
 I was born in Recife - PE, Brazil.  :beach_umbrella:

-- I'm finishing my Computer Engineering bachelor at Cin - UFPE and planning to start my Master degree in 2022.
+- I'm at the last semester of Computer Engineering bachelor at Cin - UFPE and planning to start my Master degree in jan/2022 in Computational Photography/Deep Learning.
 I'm currently researcher at Motorola (Lenovo).

 - I've worked in projects involving Embedded Systems, Hardware and Software Engineering (Fuzzing).